-There will be some minor removal of natural vegetation required for the Project associated with the hedgerow crossing the Project location and non-significant woodland located on the Project.
+There will be some minor removal of natural vegetation required for the Project associated with the hedgerow crossing the Project location.
 This represents a minor loss of natural vegetation from the vicinity of the Project location.

 Vegetation communities in the vicinity of the Project location may also be impacted by dust deposition on leaf surfaces, resulting in minor impairment of growth.
 These effects are temporary in nature and will result in only short-term minor impacts to vegetation communities adjacent to the Project location.
 Mitigation measures to address these impacts are described in Section 4.5.